 - The Trustee

-In most of the states where the Deed of Trust is recognized, this type of security instrument will allow the Trustee (which is usually designated as a title company, attorney or loan servicing company) to handle the entire foreclosure process out of court – which is known as a non-judicial foreclosure.
+In most of the states where the Deed of Trust is recognized, this type of security instrument will allow the Trustee (which is usually designated as a title company, attorney, or loan servicing company) to handle the entire foreclosure process out of court, which is known as non-judicial foreclosure.

-A non-judicial foreclosure usually isn’t free (the lender will have to pay the Trustee to handle this process), but it can still save a great deal of time and hassle by avoiding an even longer and more expensive court procedure, as would be required with any other type of loan instrument.
+Non-judicial foreclosure isn't free (the lender will have to pay the Trustee to handle this process), but it can save considerable time and hassle by avoiding an even longer and more expensive court procedure, as would be required with any other type of loan instrument.

 The “Power of Sale” Provision

-In order for the Lender to take advantage of the non-judicial foreclosure (in the states where this option is available), the Deed of Trust needs to include the proper “Power of Sale” language within the document.
+For the Lender to take advantage of the non-judicial foreclosure (in the states where this option is available), the Deed of Trust must include the proper “Power of Sale” language within the document.

 Preparing the Deed of Trust

 In many cases, an attorney is hired to tailor this document specifically for each transaction.
-In the cases where a title company prepares the Promissory Note and Deed of Trust, they are usually working from a state-specific, boilerplate template.
+When a title company prepares the Promissory Note and Deed of Trust, they usually work from a state-specific, boilerplate template.

-Once you’ve got the correct form and you’ve verified that it meets all the requirements of your state (and includes the proper “Power of Sale” provisions), be sure to take a few minutes and read it through very carefully.
-Every state has differences in how this form is written, and as a general rule, it’s important to understand exactly what you and the other party are agreeing to.
+Once you've got the correct form and verified that it meets all your state's requirements (and includes the proper “Power of Sale” provisions), take a few minutes and read it through very carefully.
+Every state has differences in how this form is written, and as a general rule, it's important to understand exactly what you and the other party are agreeing to.

-In a Deed of Trust transaction – the seller transfers the property to the buyer at the time of closing by completing and recording the deed.
+In a Deed of Trust transaction, the seller transfers the property to the buyer at closing by completing and recording the deed.

-At the same time, the Deed of Trust (item #4, above) should also be completed and recorded, which will effectively create a security interest in the property for the Lender, by designating the Trustee as the person/entity who has the authority to exercise the Lender’s foreclosure rights when appropriate.
+At the same time, the Deed of Trust (item #4, above) should also be completed and recorded, which will effectively create a security interest in the property for the Lender by designating the Trustee as the person/entity with authority to exercise the Lender's foreclosure rights when appropriate.

-There are several different types of deeds that can be used in conjunction with a Deed of Trust.
-The standard deed types can vary by state, but let’s cover a few of the more commonly known ones below (and what implications are inherent in each one)…
+Several types of deeds can be used with a Deed of Trust.
+The standard deed types can vary by state, but let’s cover a few of the more commonly known ones below (and what implications are inherent in each).

-With a Warranty Deed, the seller is giving the buyer their “Warranty” (i.e. – Guarantee/Promise) that the title to the property is free and clear and the buyer will receive all reasonable rights to the property.
-This type of deed should only be used when the seller knows for a fact that the property’s title is clear of any liens and encumbrances.
+With a Warranty Deed, the seller is giving the buyer their “Warranty” (i.e., Guarantee/Promise) that the title to the property is free and clear, and the buyer will receive all reasonable rights to the property.
+This type of deed should only be used when the seller is confident the property's title is clear of liens and encumbrances.

 Most educated buyers will strongly prefer this type of deed (and if a lender gets involved – it will almost always be required).